 From a tax point of view, super can be incredibly powerful.

-By making extra contributions to your super fund using your pre-tax income, up to the current contribution cap of $25,000 per year,1 you could benefit from those contributions being taxed at just 15 per cent.2 Depending on your marginal rate of tax, this may be this may be lower than the personal tax you would pay on your income.
+By making extra contributions to your super fund using your pre-tax income, up to the current annual contribution cap of $27,5001 (2021/22), you could benefit from those contributions being taxed at just 15 per cent.2 Depending on your marginal rate of tax, this may be this may be lower than the personal tax you would pay on your income.

 If your spouse is a low-income earner, there are tax benefits you could gain too for making a contribution to their super.